addy-dclxvi/almighty-dotfiles/README.md

 ![preview-herbstluftwm2](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-herbstluftwm2.jpg) <br />
 Just like my setup above, but I use Polybar.
 The Polybar configuration is placed in *~/.config/herbstluftwm* folder.
 It's actually NerdyPepper's polybar config.
-I just changed the colour, replace his python script to get workspace status with ewmh, and replace spotipy with mpc. <br />
+I just changed the colour, replaced his python script to get workspace status with ewmh, and replaced spotipy with mpc. <br />
 **Stuff in the screenshot** : Neofetch & colorbar <br />
 **Now Playing** : Rage Againts The Machine - Killing in The Name Of <br /> <br />